Embedded Base Boot Requirements (EBBR) Specification

 This specification defines the boot and runtime services for a physical system, including services that are required for virtualization.
 It does not define a standardized abstract virtual machine view for a Guest Operating System.

-This specification is referenced by the Arm Base Boot Requirements Specification [ArmBBR] § 4.2.
+This specification is referenced by the Arm Base Boot Requirements Specification [ArmBBR] § 3.2.
 The UEFI requirements found in this document are similar but not identical to the requirements found in BBR.
-EBBR provides greater flexibility for support embedded designs which cannot easily meet the stricter BBR requirements.
+EBBR provides greater flexibility to support embedded designs which cannot easily meet the stricter BBR requirements.

 By definition, all BBR compliant systems are also EBBR compliant, but the converse is not true.